-AACSB: Analytic Blooms: Remember Difficulty: 1 Easy Learning Objective: 02-03 How the U.S. is able to produce so much output.
-Schiller - Chapter 02 #75 Topic: HOW AMERICA PRODUCES
+AACSB: Reflective Thinking Accessibility: Keyboard Navigation Blooms: Remember

-- 76. Which of the following contributes to the high productivity of American workers? - A. The labor-intensive production process in the United States. - B. The abundance of capital relative to labor. - C. The low level of factor mobility. - D. The decreasing investment in human capital.
+76. Which of the following contributes to the high productivity of American workers?
+A. The labor-intensive production process in the United States.
+B. The abundance of capital relative to labor.
+C. The low level of factor mobility.
+D. The decreasing investment in human capital.
 Ceteris paribus, the more capital a nation has relative to labor, the more productive its workers will be.

-AACSB: Reflective Thinking Blooms: Understand Difficulty: 2 Medium Learning Objective: 02-03 How the U.S. is able to produce so much output.
-Schiller - Chapter 02 #76 Topic: HOW AMERICA PRODUCES

-- 77. Which of the following is likely to be most capital-intensive?

-- A. Farming in developing countries.

-- B. Production of apparel by the Chinese.

-- C. Oil refining in the United States.

-- D. None of the choices are correct.
+AACSB: Reflective Thinking Accessibility: Keyboard Navigation Blooms: Understand Difficulty: 02 Medium Learning Objective: 02-03 How the U.S. is able to produce so much output.
+Topic: HOW AMERICA PRODUCES 77.
+Which of the following is likely to be most capital-intensive?
+A. Farming in developing countries.
+B. Production of clothing in rural China.
+C. Oil refining in the United States.
+D. None of the choices are correct.
 Capital-intensive means there is a high ratio of capital to labor used in production.

-AACSB: Reflective Thinking Blooms: Analyze Difficulty: 2 Medium Learning Objective: 02-03 How the U.S. is able to produce so much output.
-Schiller - Chapter 02 #77 Topic: HOW AMERICA PRODUCES

-- 78. The investment in human capital through education and training can result in

-- A. Greater productivity.

-- B. Low factor mobility.

-- C. Less capital-intensive production.

-- D. Reduced output per labor hour.
+AACSB: Analytic Accessibility: Keyboard Navigation Bloom: Analyze Difficulty: 03 Hard Learning Objective: 02-03 How the U.S. is able to produce so much output.
+78. Topic: HOW AMERICA PRODUCES The investment in human capital through education and training can result in A. Greater productivity.
+B. Low factor mobility.C.
+Less capital-intensive production.
+D. Reduced output per labor hour.
 Human and physical capital both increase the productivity of workers.

-AACSB: Reflective Thinking Blooms: Understand Difficulty: 1 Easy Learning Objective: 02-03 How the U.S. is able to produce so much output.
-Schiller - Chapter 02 #78 Topic: HOW AMERICA PRODUCES

-79. Factor mobility refers to

-- A. Technological change in the use of capital. - B. The ease of reallocating resources. - C. Technological change in the use of labor. - D. The increase in labor productivity.
+AACSB: Reflective Thinking Accessibility: Keyboard Navigation Blooms: Understand Difficulty: 02 Medium Learning Objective: 02-03 How the U.S. is able to produce so much output.
+Topic: HOW AMERICA PRODUCES 79.
+Factor mobility refers to A. Technological change in the use of capital.
+B. The ease of reallocating resources.
+C. Technological change in the use of labor.
+D. The increase in labor productivity.
 The more mobile resources are, the easier it is to pursue production in growing, high value-added industries.

-AACSB: Analytic Blooms: Remember Difficulty: 1 Easy Learning Objective: 02-03 How the U.S. is able to produce so much output.
-Schiller - Chapter 02 #79 Topic: HOW AMERICA PRODUCES

-- 80. When workers move from one industry to another in response to demand changes, this is an example of
+AACSB: Reflective Thinking Accessibility: Keyboard Navigation Blooms: Remember Difficulty: 01 Easy Learning Objective: 02-03 How the U.S. is able to produce so much output.
+Topic: HOW AMERICA PRODUCES 80.
+When workers move from one industry to another in response to demand changes, this is an example of A. Factor quality.B.
+Factor mobility.C.
+Capital stock.

-- A. Factor quality.

-- B. Factor mobility.

-- C. Capital stock.

-- D. The decreasing investment in human capital.
+D. The decreasing investment in human capital.
 Economies will tend to grow faster when they are more dynamic.

-AACSB: Reflective Thinking Blooms: Apply Difficulty: 1 Easy Learning Objective: 02-03 How the U.S. is able to produce so much output.
-Schiller - Chapter 02 #80 Topic: HOW AMERICA PRODUCES
+AACSB: Reflective Thinking Accessibility: Keyboard Navigation Blooms: Apply Difficulty: 03 Hard Learning Objective: 02-03 How the U.S. is able to produce so much output.
+Topic: HOW AMERICA PRODUCES

-- 81. One characteristic that has allowed the U.S. economy to change the mix of output in response to consumer demand is the
+81. One characteristic that has allowed the U.S. economy to change the mix of output in response to consumer demand is the

-- A. Ease with which resources move from one industry to another.
+Factor mobility which is the increased ease with which resources move from one industry to another.

 - B. Abundance of scarce resources.

 - C. Large number of proprietorships.

 - D. Labor-intensive production process.